Things everyone should know

 CGaz strafeometer is a tool that helps you to get correct angles when you are doing gamma jumps.

-There are five different CGaz' strafeometers.
+There are two different CGaz' strafeometers.
 You can switch between them by changing the value of

 Modifying CGaz HUD